Roger Hodgson: 1969–1983: Supertramp

 By their 1977 release Even in the Quietest Moments, the band had permanently relocated to the United States.
 Hodgson's opening song on the album, "Give a Little Bit", became an international hit single (number 15 US, number 29 UK, number 8 in Canada) and was written at 19 or 20 years of age; he introduced it to the band for recording five to six years later.
 Hodgson has stated the song was inspired by the Beatles' "All You Need Is Love", released during the love and peace movement of the 1960s.
 Diana, Princess of Wales loved the song, and Hodgson performed it in her honour at the 2007 Concert for Diana at Wembley Stadium.
-Hodgson said of the performance: "It was very wonderful when the audience all stood up, and the princes also, to sing 'Give a Little Bit' with me.
+Hodgson said of the performance: "It was very wonderful when the audience all stood up, and the [two] princes also, to sing 'Give a Little Bit' with me.
 That was a magical moment."
 Hodgson has said it is a wonderful feeling as an artist to close his concerts with the song: "I look out and people just start hugging each other and they start singing with me.
 It's a very unifying song with a beautiful, simple message that I'm very proud of and really enjoy playing today."

-Supertramp released their most successful album, Breakfast in America, in 1979; it has sold over 20 million copies to date.
+Supertramp released their most successful album, Breakfast in America, in 1979; by 2010 it had sold over 20 million copies.
 From that same album, "The Logical Song", written by Hodgson, is Supertramp's biggest chart hit in both the US and UK.
 In 1980, Hodgson was honoured with the Ivor Novello Award from the British Academy of Composers and Songwriters for "The Logical Song" being named the best song both musically and lyrically.
 To this day, "The Logical Song" also has the distinction of being one of the most quoted lyrics in schools.
 Hodgson composed the song from an autobiographical point of view, inspired by his experience of being sent away to boarding school for ten years.
-In recent interviews, Hodgson has said of the song's meaning that it was "born from my questions about what really matters in life.
+In interviews in the mid-2010s, Hodgson has said of the song's meaning that it was "born from my questions about what really matters in life.
 Throughout childhood we are taught all these ways to be and yet we are rarely told anything about our true self.
 We are taught how to function outwardly, but not guided to who we are inwardly.
 We go from the innocence and wonder of childhood to the confusion of adolescence that often ends in the cynicism and disillusionment of adulthood.
 In 'The Logical Song', the burning question that came down to its rawest place was 'please tell me who I am,' and that's basically what the song is about.
 I think this eternal question continues to hit such a deep chord in people around the world and why it stays so meaningful."